ThreatPatrol/AWS-secure-data-bridge-/README.md

 2. Storing the API response data in an Amazon S3 bucket.
 3. Ensuring the security and integrity of our data and resources.

+### Step 1: Creating an AWS Account and Setting up IAM (as a security professional this step is high priority)

+Before we can start building our project, we need to create an AWS account and set up IAM (Identity and Access Management). <a href="https://aws.amazon.com/free/compute/"> Click Here <a/>

+Instead of using the root user, we will create an IAM user with the necessary permissions to perform daily tasks. (best practice)

+1. Log in to the AWS Management Console using your root account credentials.
+2. Navigate to the IAM dashboard and click on "Users" in the left-hand menu.
+3. Click on "Create user" and enter a username, such as "lambda-admin".
+4. Select "Programmatic access" as the access type, as we will be using this user to interact with AWS services via the CLI and SDKs.
+5. Click "Next: Review" and then "Create user".
+6. Create a new group, such as "LambdaAdministrators", and attach the following policies:
+    - "AWSLambdaBasicExecutionRole"
+    - "AmazonS3ReadOnlyAccess"
+    - "CloudWatchLogsReadOnlyAccess"
+7. Add the newly created IAM user to the "LambdaAdministrators" group.

+By following these steps, we have created an IAM user with the necessary permissions to perform daily tasks, while also following best practices for security and access management.

+Note: As a best practice, it's recommended to use the principle of least privilege when assigning permissions to IAM users and groups.
+This means granting only the necessary permissions required to perform specific tasks, rather than granting excessive permissions.

+We've just created an IAM user with programmatic access.
+This user will be used to execute our Lambda function.